Skip to main content

 Museum of Jewish Heritage

-Growing up in Hungary during the Holocaust, Erika Hecht was a “hidden child,” one of many Jewish children who were provided with false identities and survived the war as Christians. […]
+Growing up in Hungary during the Holocaust, Erika Hecht was a “hidden child,” one of many Jewish children who were provided with false identities and survived the war as Christians.
+But when the village where they were hiding became a battlefield between the German and Soviet armies, Erika and her mother were forced to flee, […]

 $10